 Graduate assistantships are available to students enrolled in the cohort model.
 The professional positions available for assistantships may include residence life, admissions, campus ministry, coaching, teaching, or student activities.
-Graduate assistantships normally are ninemonth positions (usually renewable for the second year) and they include a one-third reduction in tuition as well as a monthly stipend.
+Graduate assistantships normally are nine-month positions (usually renewable for the second year) and they include a one-third reduction in tuition as well as a monthly stipend.

 The institutes model allows students to pursue a master's degree without having to leave their current positions.
 Institutes are offered in mid-June and early January.
 Students can take either one or two courses per week at the two-week summer institute.
 At winter institute, students can take one course offered in early January.
-Readings, assignments, and ongoing conversations are undertaken during the semester or semesters following each institute.
+Readings, assignments, and ongoing conversations are undertaken online during the semester or semesters following each institute.

 The institutes model is the ultimate in flexibility.

 Summer Institute is offered in the early summer (June).
-Students who enroll in this two-week option can complete their graduate degree by attending Summer Institute for two years and registering for six courses (18 credits) each year.
-This is accomplished by taking two on-site courses each week of summer institute and one online course each semester.
+Students who enroll in this two-week option can complete their graduate degree by attending Summer

+Institute for two years and registering for 18 credits each year.
+This is accomplished by attending two weeks of summer institute each year and taking four on-site courses each week of summer institute and completing the remaining coursework online during the fall and spring semesters.
 An elective course is available at Winter Institute which is offered over a one-week period in early January.

 The self-directed studies model offers students the opportunity to design their pursuit of the MAHE in the most feasible way.
 That is, students interested in this format can simply choose courses whenever they are offered until they fulfill all of the program requirements, whether it takes two to three years or four to five years for them to do so.